k-bx/owlcloud/README.md

 If you enter wrong credentials, we will respond with a `400`-code error, and a help-message describing the reason.
-You can add some response body, and additional headers if you want to, but we don't.
+You can add some response body, and additional headers if you want to, but I don't.

 Error is returned in this interesting way: